DrPlantabyte/Roll20-DnD5E-Character-Scrolls/README.md

 - Drag-and-drop compedium monster entries into the pets section to fill-in the stats for pets/familiars/animal companions

 ## License
-This work is licensed under a Creative Commons Attribution 4.0 International License.
-You may use, redistribute, and edit freely so long as you credit the original work to Cyanobacterium aka DrCyano aka Chris Hall.
+This work is licensed the MIT License.
+You may basically do whatever you want with this work, but no warrenties nor guarantees are given.